BUGS-NYU/schedge/README.md

 - https://bobcatsearch.com (repo at https://github.com/EthanPrintz/bobcat-search )
 - https://notalbert.netlify.com (repo at https://github.com/pecansalad/coursecatalog )

 If your project uses Schedge, please open a PR and add it to this list!
-If it helps other students with their course scheduling, you should also also consider sharing it with the [CS@NYU Discord](https://discord.com/channels/744646258819596418/744669404373188659).
+You should also consider sharing it with the [CS@NYU Discord](https://discord.com/channels/744646258819596418/744669404373188659).

 ## Contributing